akocan98/out-click-for-tailwind/README.md

 }
 ```

-this will generate an additional utility classes:
+this will generate additional utility classes (if they are also used in your markup):

 ```html
 <div class="out-click-999">